 Mr. Gallagher is a former prosecutor in the criminal division of the U.S. Attorney’s Office in the Eastern District of Pennsylvania.
 He has led the investigation and prosecution of numerous complex, multi-defendant white collar criminal matters in a number of industries, including health care, insurance, financial services and defense.
 His most significant investigation resulted in the conviction of and civil settlement with Schering-Plough, which resulted in a combined civil and criminal fine of $345 million.

 Mr. Gallagher has been recognized by numerous agencies for excellent performance.
 In 1999, he received the Director’s Award from the Attorney General for his work in investigating and prosecuting health care fraud cases.
 In October 2003, he received the Chief Postal Inspector’s Award, the agency’s highest award, for his outstanding prosecution of health care cases.
 In addition, Mr. Gallagher is listed in Chambers USA: America’s Leading Lawyers for Business, The International Who’s Who of Business Crime Defense Lawyers and The International Who’s Who of Business Lawyers.
-He was selected as a Life Science Star in LMG Life Sciences 2012.
+He was selected as a Life Sciences Star in LMG Life Sciences in 2012 and 2013.